TrelisPay/WooCommerce-svn/trunk/ReadMe.txt

 = What are the benefits for my customers? =

 * **Pay with any major Ethereum wallet.** Metamask, Coinbase, Rainbow, Ledger, Trezor
+* **Gasless payments** Customers can pay in USDC, no ETH required!

 == Getting Started ==

 1. Install the Trelis Crypto Payments plugin
 1. Navigate to WooCommerce -> Settings -> Payments -> TrelisPay -> Manage
 1. Navigate to [Trelis.com](Trelis.com) and connect your Ethereum wallet.
 This wallet will receive payments.
 It is highly recommended to use a cold wallet.
 You are solely responsible for custody of your funds.
+To offer gasless USDC payments, purchase gas credits from your dashboard.
 1. Navigate to the api screen to create a new api key.
 1. Copy the api webhook url from Wordpress and enter it on Trelis.com
 1. Copy the apiKey, apiSecret and webhook secret from Trelis.com and enter them into Wordpress.